backtrace-labs/backtrace-morgue/README.md

 ### symbol

 ```
-Usage: morgue symbol <[<universe>/]project> [-o <output file>]
+Usage: morgue symbol <[<universe>/]project> [status | list] [-o <output file>]
 ```

-Retrieve a list of installed symbols from the Backtrace object store and prints to standard output.
-Optionally, output the file to disk.
+Retrieve a list of uploaded symbols or symbol archives.
+By default, `morgue symbol` will return a list of uploaded, in-process and symbol processing errors.
+If `list` is used, then a list of uploaded symbols is returned.

 ### setup